 It is rebuilt from around 30,000 cubic metres of ‘snice’ (snow and ice) and about 2,000 tonnes of ice from the local pure Torne River each year and all (including many thousands of ice glasses used in the bar) melts back into the river each spring.
 Up to 60,000 guests now visit each winter.

-Blue Moon bedroom at the Ice Hotel, Sweden
+Blue Marine at Ice Hotel, Sweden

 Switzerland, Andorra or Germany